Plagiarism and Academic Scholarship

 What is Plagiarism?

 Plagiarism is the act of using another person's ideas or work without acknowledging the original source and giving proper credit.
 It is unethical and, in some cases, it is illegal.
 Plagiarism is a form of academic dishonesty, and is considered by the University at Buffalo to be a serious ofense.
 University policies related to plagiarism are available on the University's Academic Integrity web site.
+The UB Libraries has created a plagiarism guide to further assist you in detecting and correcting plagiarism in your work.

-It is the nature of college coursework that stuents are engaged in the ideas and works of other people.
+It is the nature of college coursework that students are engaged in the ideas and works of other people.
 However, using another person's works or ideas without citing the original source and giving proper credit, whether intentional or not, and regardless of the context or format, is plagiarism.

 Students should always provide proper citations for all quotations, summaries, paraphrases, or any other work or idea that is borrowed from others.
 The following links are designed to educate students on how UB defines plagiarism, how to avoid it, and what the potential consequences are: